wandb/docs/docs/guides/app/features/teams.md

 ## Team trials

- W&B offers a free 30 day trial, no credit card required.
-During the trial, you and your colleagues have access to all the features in W&B. Once the trial is over, you must choose a plan to continue using W&B. If you're a student or teacher you can enroll in a free academic plan.

 See the [pricing page](https://wandb.ai/site/pricing) for more information on W&B plans.
 You can download all your data at any time, either using the dashboard UI or the [Export API](../../../ref/python/public-api/README.md).

 ## Privacy settings